evenchen6/CAN_GAN_Anomaly/README.md

 # CAN_GAN_Anomaly
 "CAN bus intrusion detection based on auxiliary classifier GAN and out-of-distribution detection" Code

+## Notice
+This project is migrated from [`github.com/leyiweb/CAN_GAN_Anomaly`](https://github.com/leyiweb/CAN_GAN_Anomaly).
+Due to an erroneous blockage from Microsoft, we decided to move the repository.

+Now, you can find the project at [`github.com/evenchen6/CAN_GAN_Anomaly`](https://github.com/evenchen6/CAN_GAN_Anomaly).

+We appreciate your support and we will continue to maintain and update this project.

+If you have any questions or suggestions, feel free to raise an issue.

 ## Abstract
 Modern vehicles are prototypical Cyber-Physical Systems, where the in-vehicle Electrical/Electronic (E/E) system interacts closely with its